erasmusreyes/educational_projects/README.md

 🗂️ Educational Projects Portfolio

 Welcome to my Educational Projects Portfolio!
 This repository showcases the projects I worked on while pursuing my education.
-It reflects my journey, skills, and growth as a learner and developer.
+It reflects my journey, skills, and growth as a learner and data analyst.
 Each project highlights different aspects of my learning experiences and demonstrates my ability to tackle diverse challenges.

 🔍 Repository Overview
 This repository contains the following: